openai/openai-dotnet/README.md

 ## How to work with Azure OpenAI

-For Azure OpenAI scenarios we recommend using the [Azure SDK](https://github.com/Azure/azure-sdk-for-net) and more specifically the [Azure OpenAI client library for .NET](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/openai/Azure.AI.OpenAI/README.md).
+For Azure OpenAI scenarios use the [Azure SDK](https://github.com/Azure/azure-sdk-for-net) and more specifically the [Azure OpenAI client library for .NET](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/openai/Azure.AI.OpenAI/README.md).

 The Azure OpenAI client library for .NET is a companion to this library and all common capabilities between OpenAI and Azure OpenAI share the same scenario clients, methods, and request/response types.
 It is designed to make Azure specific scenarios straightforward, with extensions for Azure-specific concepts like Responsible AI content filter results and On Your Data integration.